I Miss You (Miley Cyrus song): Composition

 "I Miss You" is a pop song with a length of three minutes and fifty-eight seconds.
 It is a ballad that maintains low-key with an acoustic styling.
 "I Miss You" is influenced by elements of the country music genre; nevertheless, it has a rock music-based musical arrangement, relying prominently on a gentle strumming guitar for instrumentation.
-Written in the key of B♭ major but will transpose at the key of C major at the end of the bridge, "I Miss You" is set in common time with a tempo of 85 beats per minute.
+The song starts in the key of B♭ major but transposes to C major at the end of the bridge, "I Miss You" is set in common time with a tempo of 85 beats per minute.
 Cyrus' low and throaty vocals span a one octave, ranging from G_{3} to B♭_{4}.
 The song has the following chord progression, B♭–Gm_{7}–F–F–Fsus.

 Reception

 Critical reception

-"I Miss You" has received generally positive reviews from music critics.
-Heather Phares of Allmusic complimented "I Miss You", and categorized it as one of the tracks on Meet Miley Cyrus that bared much resemblance to Hannah Montana songs.
+"I Miss You" received generally positive reviews from music critics.
+Heather Phares of AllMusic complimented "I Miss You", and categorized it as one of the tracks on Meet Miley Cyrus that bared much resemblance to Hannah Montana songs.
 Andy Webster of The New York Times wrote that "I Miss You" is "as doleful as it gets".
 Andy Spletzer of the Seattle Post-Intelligencer believed the track had a level a sincerity that was void from the remainder of Cyrus' repertoire at the time.
-He added, "The songs are more guitar-driven, the outfits more adult, and the lyrics imply a string of bad boyfriends -- but it feels like imaginary drama taken from high school poetry, as if she's pretending to be older than she is."
+He added, "The songs are more guitar-driven, the outfits more adult, and the lyrics imply a string of bad boyfriends—but it feels like imaginary drama taken from high school poetry, as if she's pretending to be older than she is."
 In a similar note, Elysa Gardner of USA Today stated the song was the exception to the "heavy on flash and fantasy" that characterized Cyrus at the time.
-Joseph P. Kahn of the Boston Globe mentioned the song while remarking that Cyrus' songs surpass much of the music played on Radio Disney.
+Joseph P. Kahn of The Boston Globe mentioned the song while remarking that Cyrus' songs surpass much of the music played on Radio Disney.
 Maitland McDonagh of TV Guide believed the track was a clear demonstration of how affectionate Cyrus was with her grandfather.
 Kelly Jane Torrance of The Washington Times said "I Miss You" was an unpredictable effort, which, according to her, was both empathetic and executed properly, from Cyrus.

 Chart performance

 On the week ending July 14, 2007, "I Miss You" debuted on two US Billboard charts.
-It entered at number nine on the Billboard Hot 100 extension, the Bubbling Under Hot 100 Singles chart, and at number ninety-two in its only week on the discontinued Pop 100 chart.
-The following week, the song fell to number twenty-five in its second and final appearance on the Bubbling Under Hot 100 Singles chart.
+It entered at number nine on the Billboard Hot 100 extension, the Bubbling Under Hot 100 chart, and at number ninety-two in its only week on the Pop 100 chart.
+The following week, the song fell to number twenty-five in its second appearance on the Bubbling Under Hot 100 Singles chart.